John Innes (philanthropist)

 John Innes JP (20 January 1829 – 8 August 1904) was a British property developer and philanthropist.
 From the 1860s he developed Merton Park as a garden suburb in Merton, Surrey.
 In his will, he left funds and part of his estate at Merton for the establishment of a horticultural institute.
-This institute, the John Innes Centre, continues to bear his name today.
+This institute, the John Innes Centre, continues to bear his name today, as does John Innes compost, formulated at the institute.

 Family

 Innes was born on 20 January 1829 in Hampstead, Middlesex (now London Borough of Camden).
 He was the sixth of seven children of West Indies merchant John Innes (1786 – 1869) and his wife Mary Reid (1792 – 1849), a daughter of brewer Andrew Reid.
 The family owned sugar plantations in Jamaica and imported rum into England.
 They supported the anti-slavery campaign in the West Indies and eventually sold all the business interests.
 Innes was educated at boarding school in Brighton.

 Career

 Innes's early career was as a wine merchant in the City of London, but, in 1864, he founded the City of London Real Property Company with his older brother James.
 The company developed and managed office buildings in the City, but also purchased farm land in Merton in 1864 and created the Merton Park Estate Company.
 For his own home, Innes purchased Manor Farm.
 Around 1872, Innes became Lord of the Manor of Merton.

 On the Merton land, Innes developed a garden suburb with wide roads of houses designed by architect H G Quartermain between 1870 and 1904.
 In the 1890s, Innes's own house was rebuilt to a Quartermain design as the Manor House.
 As part of the promotion of the suburb, Innes arranged for the local railway station to be renamed from Lower Merton to Merton Park in 1887.

 Innes was chairman of trustees of a charity established by William Rutlish, Embroiderer to Charles II, on his death in 1687.
 The charity's function was to provide funds to educate the poor children of the parish of Merton, but by the 1890s the charity had accumulated a considerable excess of funds.
 Innes used some of this excess to establish Rutlish School.